 Launch permits are managed through the shop on behalf of the Council - and who draws a small income from the sale of each permit.
 Permits are issued manually and are linked to the trailer.
 An evaluation of permit books sold estimates that 12,200 boats were launched in 2015/16.
 Boat launching is seasonal with the majority of launches occurring between September and March.
 It is estimated that at peak times 350 boats might launch over a weekend.

-There are 3 lanes on the boat ramp which is consistent with many of the boat ramps around metro Adelaide.
-Other popular locations do have more lanes such as North Haven which has 5 lanes and West Beach which has 4 lanes.
+There are three lanes on the boat ramp which is consistent with many of the boat ramps around metro Adelaide however North Haven has five lanes and West Beach has four.